 (*Although the Padma is not always included as part of his name, the colophon to the prayer clearly refers to him as Padma ‘gyur med theg mchog bstan ‘dzin.)

-There are many names mentioned in the various colophons and it is therefore a rich source of information for anyone interested not just in the early history of zhabs brtan, but also in gTer bdag gling pa’s life and the history of the period.
-It is perhaps worth noting too that the collection includes prayers for at least two female subjects: a prayer for the long life of Tshe dbang lha mo, the mother of the Sixth Dalai Lama, and a prayer for the swift reincarnation of bDe chen phrin las gtso mo, fourth in the line of bSam sdings rdo rje phag mo incarnations, the most important lineage of female tulkus in Tibet.
+There are many names mentioned in the various colophons and it is therefore a rich source of information for anyone interested not just in the early history of zhabs brtan, but also in Terdak Lingpa’s life and the history of the period.
+It is perhaps worth noting too that the collection includes prayers for at least two female subjects: a prayer for the long life of Tsewang Lhamo (tshe dbang lha mo), the mother of the Sixth Dalai Lama, and a prayer for the swift reincarnation of Dechen Trinlé Tsomo (bde chen phrin las gtso mo), fourth in the line of Samding Dorje Pakmo (bsam sdings rdo rje phag mo) incarnations, the most important lineage of female tulkus in Tibet.